MIL-STD-810 Overview: Everything You Need To Know

 Then, as quickly is it occurs, it's over.

 The pilot stabilizes the aircraft, flies to the desired altitude, and things are back to normal.

 In the above scenario, a computer can go from top-performance to critical system failure in a matter of seconds.

 Intense shock can break a vital component, persistent vibrations can knock PCIe cards loose, and temperature fluctuations can overheat the entire system causing it to crash.

-Thankfully, properly designed rugged computers, certified to Military Standards, are prepared for this.
+Thankfully, properly designed rugged military servers and workstations, certified to Military Standards, are prepared for this.
 In other words: designed, manufactured, and tested to battle harsh conditions with ease.